 If your answer is no, then you may prefer your learning materials in non-visual formats.
 These include audio recordings and software for screen-reading and to convert printed text to speech.

-Our booklet Studying with Little or No Sight (PDF, 667 KB) gives you more information on what to expect from OU study.
+There are a range of study skills booklets available to students.
+If you're not already signed in, sign in to see them all including Studying with Little or No Sight which gives you more information on what to expect from OU study.

 Getting the right resources for you

 Make sure your student profile explains what you as an individual find difficult and the areas where you require support.
 Have a preliminary discussion with your tutor and request things that might help you.